fastoch/Nest-Full-Course/TUTO.md

 Then send a GET request to http://localhost:3000/users/interns.
 This will return `{"id":"interns"}`, because everything after `/users/` will be read as an id value.

+In conclusion, specific static routes like /users/interns need to come before a dynamic route like /users/:id.